 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 At the termination of occupancy, the landlord shall inspect the premises and compile a comprehensive listing of any damage to the unit which is the basis for any charge against the security deposit and the estimated dollar cost of repairing such damage.
+The tenant shall then have the right to inspect the premises to ascertain the accuracy of such listing.
+The landlord and the tenant shall sign the listing, which signatures shall be conclusive evidence of the accuracy of such listing.
+If the tenant shall refuse to sign such listing, he shall state specifically in writing the items on the list to which he dissents, and shall sign such statement of dissent.
 (KRS § 383.580(3))

 - Do landlords have to issue receipts upon receiving security deposits?